 - Most of these buildings are in such poor condition and have been so altered that they cannot be considered 'positive' - They lie next to Nos.
-14, 15 and 16 Cliff Terrace, which are within the Margate Conservation Area and are listed - Vacant, board-up or shuttered shop fronts although, increasingly, these shops are being occupied - Very poor quality front elevations with uPVC windows - No. 1 has advertising hoardings on the flank wall to Ethelbert Road, plus other advertising - Poor quality shopfronts with some roll-down metal shutters, which appear to be empty
+14, 15 and 16 Cliff Terrace, which are within the Margate Conservation Area and are listed - Vacant, board-up or shuttered shopfronts - Very poor quality front elevations with uPVC windows - No. 1 has advertising hoardings on the flank wall to Ethelbert Road, plus other advertising - Poor quality shopfronts with some roll-down metal shutters, which appear to be empty